Explaining Airline Lounge Star Rating levels

 The 1-Star rating is rarely applied, but it signifies that a lounge product or service standard is totally unacceptable (ie. very poor).
 In some cases where a specific lounge product or service item is an international expectation, but the lounge operator does not provide this, we may apply the 1-Star rating.

 Skytrax is the international air transport rating organisation based in London, United Kingdom.
-Established in 1989, Skytrax certified airport ratings are recognised and respected throughout the world.
+Established in 1989, Skytrax certified airline lounge ratings are recognised and respected throughout the world.

 Airline Lounge Star Ratings are known as a global benchmark of airline lounge standards, developed through many years of professional experience and Skytrax specialist, qualitative knowledge of the airport industry.